 Undergraduate applicants applying through UCAS can apply for deferred entry in accordance with UCAS application procedures.

-Applicants who apply direct to the University can apply for deferred entry as long as it is within the forthcoming two Academic Years.
+Applicants who apply direct to the University can apply for deferred entry as long as it is within the next two Academic Years.

-Individuals who do not originally apply for a deferred entry place, either through UCAS or directly will not automatically be given the right to subsequently defer any offer of a place.
-The decision to allow for deferment will be made on an individual basis and will have to be requested in writing to the Admissions Manager.
+The decision to allow deferment will be made on an individual basis and should be requested in writing to the Student Admissions Service.